 For me though, busting out the slow cooker is like saying goodbye to Summer.
 I have a mental block against it, but I’m trying to overcome my aversion.
 With kids heading back to school in the next couple of weeks, the slow cooker is making a comeback in my kitchen – and earlier in the season than usual.

 You just can’t beat the convenience of throwing your ingredients into a slow cooker and coming home to dinner being ready hours later.
 So I’m getting on board, and working on some keto friendly slow cooker recipes to make the back to school transition/chaos a little easier to deal with.

-This low carb chicken recipe is one of my new faves.
+This low carb Slow Cooker Mandarin Chicken is one of my new faves.
 A little sweet, a little spicy, and with a decidedly Asian flair, I could eat this all week long (and I will!)
 It would be perfect served over my low carb coconut cauliflower rice!

 I usually hate the extra step of browning my meat first, and will avoid it if possible – I don’t recommend skipping it for this recipe though, because the browning of the meat adds a lot of flavor.
 It also crisps up the skin which keeps it from being flabby and unappetizing after 6 hours in the slow cooker.
-The couple of minutes it will take you is definitely time well spent!
+The couple of minutes it will take you to brown this Slow Cooker Mandarin Chicken is definitely time well spent!

 While your chicken is browning, you can throw the sauce ingredients into a bowl.
 Make sure you get no sugar added mandarin oranges in water.
 They are plenty sweet and low enough in carbs to work in this dish.
 If you don’t have access to fresh red chili peppers, you can use dried red pepper flakes instead.